jan-vince/smallcontactform/README.md

 You can click on a record to see all form data.
 The message will be marked as read.

+## Dashboard report widgets

+There are available report widgets to be used on OctoberCMS dashboard.

+#### Messages stats

+Shows basic messages statistics.

+#### New messages

+Shows number of new messages.
+The color changes to green if there are any.

+You can simply click widget to open Messages list.

 ----
 > My thanks goes to:
 > [OctoberCMS](http://www.octobercms.com) team members and supporters for this great system.